funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 .. note::
-    If this argument is activated the system will extract all domains or IPv4 and IPv6 adresses from the given adblock file.
+    If this argument is activated the system will extract all domains or IPv4 and IPv6 addresses from the given adblock file.

 .. warning::
     You can not combine the usage of :code:`-f`, :code:`-uf` and :code:`--adblock` at the same time

 :code:`--complements`
 """""""""""""""""""""